 When a GLK AP data frame transmission is sent to an individual destination address that is not known by the corresponding 802.1Q bridge or a group destination address, the RA might be a SYNRA (see 10.62 (Addressing of GLK data frame transmission)).
 The structure of a SYNRA is shown in Figure 9-53a (SYNRA structure).

+NOTE— Use of four address frames with an RA having both the group and local bits one by a GLK AP in transmissions intended for associated non-GLK STAs is discouraged since it might lead to unintended reception of such frames by GLK non-AP STAs.

 …

 10.63 SYNRA address filtering operation